syriuslab/virtuoso/EXPERIMENT_LOG.md

 ## Overview

-This document provides a detailed log of the experiments conducted using the VIRTUOSO framework, following the methodology described in the accompanying paper.
+This document provides a detailed log of the experiments conducted using the VIRTUOSO framework.
 Two datasets were used: **UNSW-NB15** and **CSE-CIC-IDS2018-WEB**, each evaluated across multiple machine learning algorithms.

 ---